Upcoming Dates & Deadlines

 Are international students eligible to apply?

-We accept applications from international students.
-The admission requirements are the same as domestic applicants.
+- We accept applications from international students.
+The admission requirements are the same as for domestic applicants.

 Is my highest LSAT score used or an average?